PawelSpoon/EnergyMeter/evaluation.md

 CREATE CONTINUOUS QUERY "monthly" ON "home" BEGIN SELECT * INTO "ten_years"."monthly" FROM "ten_years"."daily" GROUP BY time(30d) END

 # remarks
-- continuous queries will only run on future values, but you can run the inner select for already exxisting data. it was perfectly save for me to e.g. drop measurement tenminwise, then run select, then create continuous query. as long as you do not drop pv or meter, all should be fine
+- continuous queries will only run on future values, but you can run the inner select for already existing data. it was perfectly save for me to e.g. drop measurement tenminwise, then run select, then create continuous query. as long as you do not pv or meter, all should be fine